On subgroups generated by small classes in finite groups: Introduction

-Recently M. Isaacs \cite[Theorem A]{MI08} proved that if a finite group $G$ contains a normal abelian subgroup $A$ such that $\C_{G}(A) = A$, then $M(G)$ is nilpotent, and it has nilpotency class at most $3$.
-A. Mann \cite{AM08} proved that $M(G)$ is nilpotent of class at most $3$ if either $M(G)$ is solvable and $G$ contains a normal subgroup $N$ with abelian Sylow subgroups such that $G/N$ is nilpotent or $G$ is solvable and contains a normal subgroup $N$ with abelian Sylow subgroups such that $G/N$ is supersolvable.
-In this short note we prove some results regarding the nilpotency class of $M(G)$ for a finite group $G$.
+In 1953, N. Ito \cite{nI53} proved that if $G$ is a finite group in which the conjugacy classes of non-central elements are all of the same size n (say), then $G$ must be nilpotent and $n = p^m$ for some prime integer $p$ and some positive integer $m$.
+In 2002, K. Ishikawa \cite{kI02} proved that the nilpotency class of these groups can not be more than $3$.
+In 2006, A. Mann \cite{aM06} proved that for any finite nilpotent group $G$, $M(G)$ is nilpotent of class at most $3$.
+Recently M. Isaacs \cite[Theorem A]{mI08} generalized these results for non-nilpotent groups.
+He proved that if a finite group $G$ contains a normal abelian subgroup $A$ such that $\C_{G}(A) = A$, then $M(G)$ is nilpotent, and it has nilpotency class at most $3$.
+Isaacs' result shows that if $G$ is a finite group which is either nilpotent or supersolvable, then $M(G)$ is nilpotent of class at most $3$.
+In continuation, A. Mann \cite{aM08} proved that $M(G)$ is nilpotent of class at most $3$ if either $M(G)$ is solvable and contains a normal subgroup $N$ with abelian Sylow subgroups such that $G/N$ is nilpotent, or $G$ is solvable and contains a normal subgroup $N$ with abelian Sylow subgroups such that $G/N$ is supersolvable.